CMW20SMB - Microwave CANDY - Free user manual and instructions

 USER MANUAL CMW20SMB CANDY

-Read these instructions carefully before using your microwave oven, and keep it carefully.
+Read these instructions carefully before using your microwave oven, and keep them carefully.

 If you follow the instructions, your oven will provide you with many years of good service.